 The decision to go as an expatriate on an international assignment and relocate abroad marks a new phase in your life.
 It’s not only a challenge from the work perspective but also a complete change in your personal life.
 It’s almost like starting your life from scratch… We have compiled a checklist of all issues every expatriate should keep in mind throughout different stages of the relocation process.

-Some corporations have very generous policies with regards to international personnel helping transferees to prepare for relocation abroad.
+Some corporations have very generous policies with regard to international personnel helping transferees to prepare for relocation abroad.
 Some others offer a lump sum approach encouraging transferees to handle the relocation by themselves.
-While some are offered assistance of a relocation services agency from the destination country, high living allowance, outsourced legal and financial counseling, as well as cultural orientation; other companies or these that are just starting to expand internationally, may not have such tools on hand.
+While some are offered assistance from a relocation services agency from the destination country, high living allowance, outsourced legal and financial counseling, as well as cultural orientation; other companies, or those that are just starting to expand internationally, may not have such tools on hand.

 We advise how to get prepared for relocation abroad:

-1. Discuss with your employer exact targets of your international assignment, the estimated duration and repatriation options after your assignment has finished.
+1. Discuss with your employer the exact targets of your international assignment, the estimated duration, and repatriation options after your assignment has finished.